Anushs97/docs/60dayplan.md

 Launch a newsletter until I have content people actually want to read weekly.
 Build community presence until I consistently create content that gets shared.
 Set up advanced attribution tracking until I understand which basic metrics matter most.

-The goal isn't to increase content marketing KPIs - it's to create content that makes prospects think "These people actually understand our documentation challenges" instead of "Great, another generic SaaS blog."
+The goal isn't just to increase content marketing KPIs - it's to create content that makes prospects think "These people actually understand our documentation challenges" instead of "Great, another generic SaaS blog."

 I might be wrong about some of these priorities based on internal data I don't have access to yet.
 But from external research, it looks like you have a great product that could be positioned more aggressively against the specific alternatives developers are actually considering.